eigenbom/avm/README.md

 ## Examples

-Here are some introdutory examples.
+Here are some introductory examples.
 Refer to the source files or [tests/](tests) for further examples.

 ### Basic Usage